OKTW-Network/FabricProxy-Lite/README.md

 # FabricProxy-Lite

-This mod does the samee thing as [FabricProxy](https://github.com/OKTW-Network/FabricProxy) but only suppors Velocity, and uses the Fabric-API to handle
+This mod does the same thing as [FabricProxy](https://github.com/OKTW-Network/FabricProxy) but only suppors Velocity, and uses the Fabric-API to handle
 Velocity packets.

 This will have better compatibility with other mods.